A Blaschke-Santal\'o inequality for unconditional log-concave measures: Introduction

 where $\Phi_{B,2}(x)$ is the self-dual function $\frac{1}{2} \|x\|_2^2$; when $\mu$ is the Lebesgue measure $\m$, this was first established by Ball in \cite{ball1986isometric} (see also \cite{artstein2004santalo}).
 However, contrary to the case when $\mu=\m$, $P_{\mu}(\Phi_{K,p})$ does not coincide in general (up to constants) with $P_{\mu}(K)$ for any value of $p$, and so we do not see how to obtain Theorem \ref{thm:main} by utilizing $P_{\mu}(\Phi)$.

-For the sake of completeness and in the hope that this would be a service to the community, we decided to keep our note as is, to highlight the simple idea underlying the proof in the most elementary case.
+For the sake of completeness and in the hope that this would be a service to the community, we decided to keep our note in the form of a short survey, highlighting the simple idea underlying the proof in the most elementary case.

-\textbf{Acknowledgments.} We thank Alexandros Eskenazis, Bo'az Klartag and Galyna Livshyts for their encouragement and for pointing out missing references.
+\textbf{Acknowledgments.} We thank Alexandros Eskenazis, Matthieu Fradelizi, Bo'az Klartag, Dylan Langharst, Galyna Livshyts and the anonymous referee for their encouragement and for pointing out missing references.